wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 To create a maintenance window:

 1. Click **Alerts** or **Browse > Maintenance Windows**.
-1. Click the **Create Maintenance Window** button located at the top of the filter bar.
+1. Click the **Create Maintenance Window** button at the top of the filter bar.
 1. Fill in the maintenance window properties:

     <table>